Home > Resources > How to move iPhone pictures to laptop

 Bonus Tips: Comparing wired vs. wireless methods

-When it comes to transferring photos to laptop from your iPhone, the choice between wired and wireless methods depends on your priorities.
+When it comes to transferring photos to laptop from iPhone, the choice between wired and wireless methods depends on your priorities.

 Speed and Stability: Wired transfers are relatively faster and more stable because they rely on a direct physical connection, typically transferring 100 photos in 2-3 minutes via USB 3.0.
 Wireless methods depend on internet or Wi-Fi speed and signal strength, which can easily be disrupted.